Factbox: If UK PM Boris Johnson is ousted, who could replace him?

 NADHIM ZAHAWI

-The current education secretary impressed as vaccines minister when Britain had one of the fastest rollouts of COVID-19 jabs in the world.
+The newly appointed finance minister impressed as vaccines minister when Britain had one of the fastest rollouts of COVID-19 jabs in the world.

 Zahawi's personal story as a former refugee from Iraq who came to Britain as a child sets him apart from other Conservative contenders.

 He went on to co-found polling company YouGov before entering parliament in 2010.
-He said last week at some stage it would be a "privilege" to be prime minister.
+His last job was as education secretary.
+Zahawi said last week that it would be a "privilege" to be prime minister at some stage.

 PENNY MORDAUNT